distribution/distribution/doc/SPEC.md

     /v2/library/ubuntu/

-This scheme will provide rich access control over various operations and methods using the URI prefix and http methods that can be controlled in variety of ways.
+This scheme provides rich access control over various operations and methods using the URI prefix and http methods that can be controlled in variety of ways.

 Classically, repository names have always been two path components where each path component is less than 30 characters.
 The V2 registry API does not